HeyImKyu/VRCSTT/README.md

  - Open the file 'VRCSTT.dll.config'
  - Place the SubscriptionKey and the Region of you Azure speech-recognition service inside the 'Value'-fields.
  - Run 'VRCSTT.exe'
+ - Make sure that OSC is enabled ingame (Circle Menu -> Options -> OSC -> Enabled)

+ # SETUP WITH AVATAR PARAMETER

+ - Follow the normal setup above
+ - Add an ExpressionParameter to your avatar called "StartVoiceRecognition" (boolean, default false)

+ Voice recognition will now start any time you set the "StartVoiceRecognition"-Parameter to true.
+ You can do that easily by adding a "Button" to your ExpressionMenu that activates this parameter.

  \
  \
  \